UniTracker: Learning Universal Whole-Body Motion Tracker for Humanoid Robots: Experimental Results

 \subsection{Baselines}

-\textbf{What kind of motion tracker yields the best tracking performance?} We include two baselines: (1) a universal policy trained from scratch without the teacher-student architecture, and (2) a teacher-student framework using DAgger in the second stage without a CVAE.
-Direct comparisons with prior methods are not included, as their implementations are not publicly available.
-Experimental results in Table~\ref{table4} show that UniTracker consistently outperforms both prior methods and our baselines across all evaluation metrics.
+\textbf{What kind of motion tracker yields the best tracking performance?} We include two internal baselines to assess the effectiveness of each component in our framework: (1) a universal policy trained from scratch without leveraging the teacher-student architecture; (2) a teacher-student framework using DAgger~\cite{ross2011reductionimitationlearningstructured} in the second stage, but without incorporating CVAE-based modeling.
+In addition, we compare UniTracker against recent state-of-the-art approaches for humanoid motion tracking, including OmniH2O\cite{he2024omnih2ouniversaldexteroushumantohumanoid} and Exbody2\cite{ji2025exbody2advancedexpressivehumanoid}.
+Experimental results presented in Table~\ref{table4} demonstrate that UniTracker consistently outperforms all baselines and prior methods across all evaluation metrics.